ebezzam/slm-controller/README.md

 python examples/set_aperture.py --device rgb --shape square --n_cells 2
 ```

-You can preview an aperture with the following script:
+You can preview an aperture with the following script.
+Note that it should be run on a machine with
+plotting capabilities, i.e. with `matplotlib`.
 ```
 >> python examples/plot_aperture.py --help